 The Food Standards Agency will be what is known as the ‘Data Controller’ of the personal data provided to us.

-We need to collect this information for the purposes of fulfilling our statutory obligations, under Article 31 of Regulation (EC) No 882/2004 on official controls to make details of food businesses available to persons enquiring about the registration and/or approval status of food business operators.
-The details of approved food business establishments are published on the FSA website.
-The list of registered food business establishments is published by the relevant local authority.
+We need to collect this information for the purposes of fulfilling our statutory obligations, under Article 113 of the Official Controls Regulation (EU) 2017/625, and as retained in UK legislation, on official controls to make details of food businesses available to persons enquiring about the registration and/or approval status of food business operators.

 We do this in line with the exercise of official authority vested in us and the performance of a task carried out in the public interest.
 We will not collect any personal data from you which we do not need.